Hailey-Ross/AzuraCast.Webhook-Processor/README.md

 ```

 ### 2️⃣ Configure the .env File
 ###### 🔒 Keep this file private!
 Do not share it.
-Create a .env file to store API keys and webhook settings:
+Create a .env file to store API keys and webhook settings.
+This file should not be accessible to anyone on the web or in your webserver.
 ```sh
 AZURACAST_WEBHOOK_KEY=your-secure-key
 DISCORD_WEBHOOK_URL=https://discord.com/api/webhooks/your-webhook-url
 ```

 ### 3️⃣ Deploy & Connect to AzuraCast
+###### 🛑 DO NOT use the default your-secure-key value, if you have.
+Go back to the Previous step.
+Seriously.
 Upload AzuraCast_Webhook.php to your web server.
 Set AzuraCast's Webhook URL to: